Jesmyn Ward: Early life and education

 Jesmyn Ward was born in 1977 in Berkeley, California.
-She moved to DeLisle, Mississippi, with her family at the age of three.
-She developed a love-hate relationship with her hometown after having been bullied by classmates both at public school and while attending a private school paid for by her mother's employer.
+When she was three, her parents returned to DeLisle, Mississippi, where they were originally from.
+She reportedly developed a love-hate relationship with her hometown after having been bullied by classmates both at public school and while attending a private school paid for by her mother's employer.

-The first in her family to attend college, she earned a B.A. in English, in 1999, and an M.A. in media studies and communication, in 2000, both at Stanford University.
+The first in her family to attend college, Ward earned a Bachelor of Arts in English in 1999, and a Master of Arts in media studies and communication in 2000, both at Stanford University.
 Ward chose to become a writer to honor the memory of her younger brother, who was killed by a drunk driver in October 2000, just after Ward had completed her master's degree.
+The driver responsible was not charged for her brother's death, only for leaving the scene of the car accident.

-In 2005, Ward received her MFA in Creative Writing from the University of Michigan.
-Shortly afterwards, she and her family became victims of Hurricane Katrina.
+In 2005, Ward earned a Master of Fine Arts in Creative Writing from the University of Michigan.
+Shortly afterwards, she and her family were impacted by Hurricane Katrina.
 With their house in DeLisle flooding rapidly, the Ward family set out in their car to get to a local church, but ended up stranded in a field full of tractors.
 When the owners of the land eventually checked on their possessions, they refused to invite the Wards into their home, claiming they were overcrowded.
-Tired and traumatized, the family was eventually given shelter by another family down the road.
+The family was eventually given shelter by another family down the road.

 Ward went on to work at the University of New Orleans, where her daily commute took her through the neighborhoods ravaged by the hurricane.
 Empathizing with the struggle of the survivors and coming to terms with her own experience during the storm, Ward was unable to write creatively for three years – the time it took her to find a publisher for her first novel, Where the Line Bleeds.